What Makes Up An Industrial Safety Gate?

 OSHA does not allow chains to be used as fall protection anymore.

-We discussed this in more detail in a previous post.
-However, due to this change in OSHA’s code, safety gates have become the go-to option for ladder protection.
+Due to this change in OSHA’s code, self-closing safety gates have become the go-to option for ladder protection.

 Clamp On Design

-Each safety gate comes with a bracket and u-bolt hardware kit.
+Each self-closing safety gate comes with a bracket and u-bolt hardware kit.
 This allows the gate to attach to existing railings and ladders with basic tools.
-No drilling required.
+No drilling is required.

 With its unique design, the bracket will fit over any round or square tube up to 2" in diameter.
 Meaning it can easily attach to most railings and ladders.